 # Registering Your Contract's Method Names

 For many common method names, like token methods, this allows MetaMask to successfully look up the method names by their method signature (opens new window).

-Unknown Function to the user.
+Contract Interaction to the user.

 To add your contract's function names to this registry so it shows in the MetaMask interface, follow the below steps.